 The Justice system is based upon rationing out decision making where there is a dispute.
 It boils down to a vetting process based upon available resources.
 In other words it is about money.
 Lawyers, forensic analysts, and consultants, have spent years, even decades accumulating knowledge, skill and intuition.
 They have a right to get paid for that when it is applied to your benefit.

 In an event like the past and current tidal wave of foreclosures based upon questionable and fraudulent business practices sometimes law enforcement gets involved; but the real benefit of winning and stopping the foreclosure can only be achieved through direct action by the homeowner and not some agency.
 That takes money from people who were wiped out by Wall Street banks who are propped up by an executive branch and legislative branch that not only doesn’t help homeowners but actually pass and enforce laws directly opposite to the legitimate interests of homeowners.

 The system, particularly nonjudicial foreclosure, is rigged to favor devious parties who use fraud as their business plan.
 They have very deep pockets.
 For a homeowner who wants to win a case, the homeowner must be willing to commit resources required by the effort.
 Each professional has their own contribution to make, if you let them.
-Even if they are performing what appears to be identical work you will get a better decision based upon better interpretation. ~ A.P.
-Lehman, JD
+Even if they are performing what appears to be identical work you will get a better decision based upon better interpretation. ~ Andrew L., JD

-* * * * * *
+* * * * * * * * * *